Testing for equivalence of pre-trends in Difference-in-Differences estimation: Pre-testing in the canonical DiD model

 with $u_{i,t}=Y_{i,t}-\E[Y_{i,t}|G_i]$.
 It is clear from \eqref{model intermediate} that $\pi_{ATT}$ is not identified without further restrictions on $\gamma_t$.
 The fundamental assumption that leads to the DiD estimator is the (augmented) PTA

 which implies that $\gamma_t-\gamma_{T+1}=0$ for all $t=1,...,T+2$.
 Notice that this assumption over-identifies $\pi_{ATT}$, as identification only requires parallel trends between the post-treatment and the base period, i.e.\ $\gamma_{T+2}-\gamma_{T+1}=0$.
 However, as it is often difficult to imagine circumstances under which the latter condition is satisfied whereas \eqref{statement parallel trends new} is not, the augmented PTA can be useful for a pre-testing procedure that allows researchers to assess the plausibility of the PTA post-treatment.
-To do so, one uses the data from periods $1,...,T+1$ to estimate
+To do so, one uses the data from periods $1,...,T+1$ to estimate the two-way fixed effects (TWFE) model

 where $\beta_l=\gamma_l-\gamma_{T+1}$.
 Here, $\beta=(\beta_1,...,\beta_T)'$ collects all ``placebo'' treatment effects so that under \eqref{no-anticipation new} and \eqref{Y0 model}, $\beta=0$ if and only if the augmented PTA holds.
 As shown, for instance, in \cite{Baltagi2021} or \cite{wooldridge2021two}, $\beta$ can be estimated by pooled OLS on ``double-demeaned'' data.
 Let $W_{i,t,l}=G_i D_l(t)$ and $W_{i,t}=(W_{i,t,1},...,W_{i,t,T})'$.
 Double-demeaning \eqref{main model new} then yields